The Best of Both Worlds (Jay-Z and R. Kelly album)

-The Best of Both Worlds is the first collaborative album by American singer R. Kelly and American rapper Jay-Z. It was released on March 19, 2002, through Jive Records, Roc-A-Fella and The Island Def Jam Music Group.
+The Best of Both Worlds is the first collaborative album by American singer R. Kelly and American rapper Jay-Z. It was released on March 19, 2002, through Jive Records, Roc-A-Fella, Def Jam Recordings and The Island Def Jam Music Group.
 The album was produced primarily by R. Kelly and Poke and Tone, with additional production by Megahertz and Charlemagne.
 The album features guest appearances by Beanie Siegel, Lil' Kim, and Devin the Dude.

 The Best of Both Worlds was supported by three singles: "Honey", "Get This Money" and "Take You Home with Me a.k.a.
 Body".
 The album debuted at number two on the US Billboard 200 chart, selling 223,000 copies in its first week.
 Despite this, critical reception was generally mixed.

 Singles

 The album spawned three singles from its songs.
 The first single, "Honey" was released on January 16, 2002 as the lead single for the album.
 It was produced by R. Kelly and Poke and Tone.
 The song contains a sample of "Love You Inside Out" by the Bee Gees.
 The single failed to chart on the US Billboard Hot 100 but managed to peak at number 35 on the UK Singles Chart.
 The second single, "Get this Money" was released in March 2002.
 The third single, "Take You Home with Me a.k.a.
 Body" was released on May 21, 2002.
 Both of which failed to chart.